-- The discount text field is not available, nor is the unit field... - The next part number is automatically focused when the data loads for rapid data entry. - Hot keys for the buttons are Alt-U for update, Alt-P for print, Alt-O for post, and Alt-R for print and post. - Part Groups appear at the bottom of the screen.
+- The discount text field is not available, nor is the unit field.. - The next part number is automatically focused when the data loads for rapid data entry. - Hot keys for the buttons are Alt-U for update, Alt-P for print, Alt-O for post, and Alt-R for print and post. - Part Groups appear at the bottom of the screen. - Alt-N moves the cursor to the next free payment line.